Stretch RE1: Quick Start Guide

 Log in to the robot computer.
 The default user credentials came in the box with the robot.

-NOTE: Stretch is configured to run the XBox Controller demo in the background at startup.
-To run your own code you'll need kill off this process so that it doesn't contend with your code.
+Stretch is configured to run the Xbox Controller demo in the background at startup.
+To run your own code you'll need to kill this process so that it doesn't contend with your code.

 While you're at it, disable this autoboot feature.
 You can always turn it back on later.